 As we come out of the pandemic, with restrictions lifted and life as we knew it slowly coming back, this project serves as a snapshot of life during the pandemic.
 Much of what people said will be relatable across ethnicities - the importance of family, the experience of a loss of control, the trauma of not being with loved ones as they passed.
 Other conversations were specific to African and Caribbean people and the communities they live in.

-As we come to the end of the project we want to say a GREAT BIG THANK YOU to everyone who was brave enough to come on air and share their experiences.
-You have given us a hugely important snapshot of how Covid is affecting your communities and your experiences will be sent to Manchester City Council so they can add your voices to debates and discussions about the effects of the pandemic.
-We will also follow up to make sure your voices are heard!
+Most of all we want to say a GREAT BIG THANK YOU to everyone who was brave enough to come on air and share their experiences.
+We have sent their conversations to Manchester City Council so they can add the voices of the 22 people who took part to debates and discussions about the effects of the pandemic.